CrowTheBest/stalpomaparthelper/README.md

 ## TODO
 Here listed things I'm thinking on and/or want to implement

-- Auto copy fix, when it takes <27 empty maps and it gets stuck after renaming
+- <s>Auto copy fix, when it takes <27 empty maps and it gets stuck after renaming</s>  ig it fixed
 - Always take and put in a shulker a full stack of maps, if AutoNamer enabled

 # What is SMI?